eddie-energy/architecture/arc42/aiida/runtime-view/runtime-view.md

 3. The AIIDA Region Connector generates a Token and a QR code, and shows them on the EP Website.
 4. The token and the QR code are shown to the customer.
 5. The customer adds (by copy-pasting or scanning the QR code) the token into the UI of the AIIDA application, and gives permission to AIIDA to stream energy data.
+AIIDA then performs the handshake with EDDIE (fetch permission details respond to the permission request).
 6. The AIIDA UI forwards the token information and the customer permission to the AIIDA Backend.
 7. The AIIDA Backend uses the token information to establish a connection to the AIIDA Region Connector via MQTT.
 After the connection is established, energy data can be streamed from the AIIDA Application to the AIIDA Region Connector